circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 Examples of orb version declarations and their meaning:

-1. ```circleci/python@volatile``` - use the latest version of the Python orb in the registry at the time a build is triggered.
+1. ```circleci/python@volatile``` - use the highest version of the Python orb in the registry at the time a build is triggered.
+This is likely the most recently published and least stable Python orb.
 2. ```circleci/python@2``` - use the latest version of version 2.x.y of the Python orb.
 3. ```circleci/python@2.4``` - use the latest version of version 2.4.x of the Python orb.
 4. ```circleci/python@3.1.4``` - use exactly version 3.1.4 of the Python orb.